Writing Assistance for Students

 - plan outlines

-- revise drafts to strengthen organization, development, consistency, clarity, and more
+- revise drafts to strengthen organization, development, and clarity

 - edit for a high level of polish